 Noe G. Valles.
 Mr. Valles joined the board of directors of the Company in 2019 and has served on the board of directors of the Bank since 2015.
 He is an attorney and has acted as the pre-litigation managing partner of Glasheen, Valles and Inderman, LLP since 2004.
 Mr. Valles is experienced in handling cases involving all types of injuries and has provided personal injury services in English and Spanish for 25 years.
 He is licensed to practice law in Texas and New Mexico state courts as well as the U.S. District Court for the Northern and Eastern Districts of Texas.
 Mr. Valles served on the Board of Managers of University Medical Center in Lubbock for 11 years.
 He is a current member of the South Plains Trial Lawyers Association and the Texas Trial Lawyers Association.
 In 2018, he was awarded the Community Leader of the Year by the Lubbock League of Latin American Citizens.
-Mr. Valles earned a Bachelor of Arts degree from Wayland Baptist University in 1988 and was awarded the Distinguished Alumni Award from the University in 2018.
+Mr. Valles earned a Bachelor of

+Arts degree from Wayland Baptist University in 1988 and was awarded the Distinguished Alumni Award from the University in 2018.
 He also earned a law degree from Texas Tech University in 1993.
 Mr. Valles is qualified to serve on our board because of his vast legal expertise and his intimate knowledge of the Texas and New Mexico communities that we serve.

 Kyle R. Wargo.
 Dr. Wargo has served on the board of directors of the Company since 2016 and on the board of directors of the Bank since 2013.
 He also served as an advisory director to the Bank from 2002 to 2013.
 Dr. Wargo has served as Executive Director of Region 17 Education Service Center since 1996 and has previously been a member of the Texas Tech University graduate faculty.
 Prior to these roles, he served as superintendent of Levelland Independent School District from 1993 to 1996.
 He also served as Assistant to Superintendent at La Marque Independent School District from 1989 to 1993.
 Dr. Wargo is a member of the Texas Association of School Administrators and the American Association of School Administrators.
-Since 1996, he has served as a member of the board of directors of Workforce Solutions South Plains.
-He earned a Bachelor of Science degree from Baylor University in 1982, a Masters of Education from the University of Houston in 1995.
+Since 1996, he has served as a member of the board of directors and treasurer of the Science Spectrum Museum in Lubbock and since 2008, he has served as a member of the board of directors of Workforce Solutions South Plains.
+He earned a Bachelor of Science degree from Baylor University in 1982, a Masters of Education from the University of Houston in 1984, and a Doctorate in Education from the University of Houston in 1995.
 Dr. Wargo's experience in administration and leadership, as well as his understanding of state and local government, qualify him to serve on our board.